opensearch-project/sql/docs/developing.rst

    $ ./gradlew stop
    $ ./gradlew start

-   #Check if ES integTest process hung there.
+   #Check if OpenSearch integTest process hung there.
 Kill it if so.
    $ ps aux | grep -i opensearch

    #Clean and rebuild